 - Light to Solar Gain: gauges the proportion between solar gain coefficient and VLT commonly known as visible light transmittance ratings (see below)

 - Solar Heat Gain Coefficient (SHGC): factors the proportion of solar radiation that is absorbed or directly transmitted via the window glass.

-- Visible Light Transmittance (VLT): measures the exact amount of visible light than is transmitted via the window pane.
+- Visible Light Transmittance (VLT): measures the exact amount of visible light that is transmitted via the window pane.

 Types of Coatings for Replacement Windows